qmk/qmk_firmware/keyboard/gh60/README.md

 ### 3. Hasu
-This is my favourite keymap with HHKB Fn, Vi cursor and Mousekey layer.
+This is my favorite keymap with HHKB Fn, Vi cursor and Mousekey layer.
 See [keymap_hasu.c](keymap_hasu.c) for detail.

 ### 4. SpaceFN